salilab/imp/doc/manual/subtree.md

 (For example, you could checkout the PMI repository into `~/pmi`, then temporarily replace the subtree in %IMP with a symlink to the real repository with something like `cd ~/imp/imp/modules; mv pmi pmi.old; ln -sf ~/pmi pmi`.
-Move back `pmi.old` when you're done, then use `git subtree pull` to incorporate the PMI changes into %IMP.)
+Move back `pmi.old` when you're done, then use `update-pmi.sh` to incorporate the PMI changes into %IMP.)